 As any TV critic who moonlights as an Emmy observer will tell you, the Television Academy’s choices can be… frustrating.
-The tendency to nominate the same series and performances year in, year out; the reluctance to acknowledge certain challenging titles (The Leftovers Season Two comes to mind); the labyrinthine rules: The Emmys are often easy to predict, yet difficult to understand.
-Still, advocacy works.
-Last year, perhaps in response to the constant critical drumbeat on behalf of the series, The Americans landed long overdue nominations for lead actors Matthew Rhys and Keri Russell, as well as Outstanding Drama Series.
+The tendency to nominate the same series and performances year in, year out; the reluctance to acknowledge certain challenging titles; the labyrinthine rules: The Emmys are often easy to predict, yet difficult to understand.

-Voting closes June 26, with the nominations to be announced July 13.
-Let’s get cracking:
+Voting closes June 25, with the nominations to be announced July 12.
+Let’s get started!

 Outstanding Drama Series